Should I Replace My Galvanized Plumbing?

 Why Was Galvanized Steel Used for Water Pipes?

-Galvanized steel pipes started to replace lead pipes as a preferred material in fresh water plumbing systems in the early 1920's and 30's, as awareness increased about lead's health hazards.
-Previously, lead had been the most common material used for fresh water plumbing.
+Galvanized steel pipes started to replace lead pipes as a preferred material in fresh water plumbing systems in the early 1920's and 30's as awareness increased about the health hazards of lead pipes.

-As lead was phased out in new construction and pipe replacement, the two main alternative materials were copper tubing or galvanized steel pipes.
-Galvanized pipe was much more commonly used, as it was less expensive, more durable, and easier to install and work with compared to the copper tubing available at the time.
+Galvanized pipe was much more commonly used as it was less expensive, more durable, and easier to install and work with compared to the copper tubing available at the time.

 TOC